lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Venture to Runangu Village and **experience** **authentic Yi minority culture**

-          and hospitality.
-Enjoy a genuine cultural immersion, sharing a delicious local

-          lunch in the village chief's home and connecting with the warm spirit of the Yi

-          people.
+          Immerse yourself in the vibrant biodiversity of Wenhai Wetland,

+          specifically observing the **unique birds and flowers** that thrive in this alpine

+          ecosystem.
+Discover the specialized adaptations of these species to the wetland

+          environment, learning about their ecological roles and appreciating the

+          delicate balance of nature in this pristine setting.

         image:
           type: ImageBlock
           url: /images/Icon3b.jpg